12 Best Pellet Stove Reviews & Buying Guide

 The Castle 12327 Serenity Wood Pellet Stove is one of the top-rated models on the market today with its impressive features.

-Unlike most of the pellets stoves out there, this model comes with a vertical auger feed as well as fuel feed system that are controlled using digital control board.
+Unlike most of the pellets stoves out there, this freestanding pellet stove model comes with a vertical auger feed as well as fuel feed system that is controlled using digital control board.

 The board can then be monitored by the microprocessor that lets the unit run in a time-based cycle.